Woodworm Treatment Cost

 What's Involved in Woodworm Treatment?

-The first step involves conducting a woodworm survey to determine the type of woodworm and which treatment is required.
+The first step for all treatments involves conducting a woodworm survey to determine the type of woodworm and which treatment is required.
 They will also investigate whether the infestation is active while examining the extent of the damage.

 Each woodworm treatment involves various processes, including: